 These are words from a dance review, but they seem worth invoking in the midst of this year’s Pride month—in its celebrations, its protests, its anguished cries.
 Johnston may have moved away from dance as she became a mouthpiece for lesbian feminism, but it seems the dance didn’t leave her.
 That seems a worthy invocation almost fifty years later.
 Let gayness be your mess, your consummation, your spilling, your brilliantly layered run-on, dancing sentence.

-CLARE CROFT is the curator of the EXPLODE!
-Queer Dance festival, held in Brooklyn at JACK June 22-24.
-She is a dance historian and theorist, and an assistant professor at the University of Michigan.
+CLARE CROFT is a dance historian and theorist, and an assistant professor at the University of Michigan.